Analysis of Algorithms, Computational Complexity, Communication Complexity,

 Yang Yuan is an assistant professor at IIIS, Tsinghua.
 He finished his undergraduate study at Peking University in 2012.
 Afterwards, he received his PhD at Cornell University in 2018, advised by Professor Robert Kleinberg.
 During his PhD, he was a visiting student at MIT/Microsoft New England (2014-2015) and Princeton University (2016 Fall).
 Before joining Tsinghua, he spent one year at MIT Institute for Foundations of Data Science (MIFODS) as a postdoc researcher, advised by Professor Piotr Indyk and Professor Aleksander Madry.
 He works on machine learning theory and algorithm design, including optimization, neural network analysis, hyperparameter tuning, etc. He has published 19 papers, and has more than 1800 Google scholar citations.
 He was on the list of Forbes China 30 Under 30 (2019) and Beijing Zhiyuan Young Researcher 2019.

-Computer architecture and systems, system and chip design, hardware security
+Computer architecture and systems, scalable system and chip design for AI and big data, efficient memory architectures, and hardware system security

 Mingyu Gao is a tenure-track assistant professor of computer science in the Institute for Interdisciplinary Information Sciences (IIIS) at Tsinghua University in Beijing, China.
-He leads the Innovative Data-centric Efficient Architecture Lab (IDEAL).
-His research interests lie in the fields of computer architecture and systems, including efficient memory architectures, scalable data processing, and hardware system security, with a special emphasis on data-intensive applications.
-He has published in top-tier computer architecture conferences including ISCA, ASPLOS, HPCA, and PACT, and won the paper award of IEEE Micro 2016 Top Picks in Computer Architecture.
-Mingyu received his PhD in Electrical Engineering at Stanford University in June, 2018.
-He also received a Master of Science degree in Electrical Engineering at Stanford University in 2014, and a Bachelor of Science degree in Microelectronics at Tsinghua University in China in 2012.
+Mingyu received his PhD and Master of Science degrees in Electrical Engineering at Stanford University, and Bachelor of Science degree in Microelectronics at Tsinghua University.
+Currently he leads the Innovative Data-centric Efficient Architecture Lab (IDEAL).
+His research interests lie in the fields of computer architecture and systems, including efficient memory architectures, scalable data processing, and hardware system security, with a special emphasis on data-intensive applications like artificial intelligence and big data analytics.
+He has published in top-tier computer architecture conferences including ISCA, ASPLOS, HPCA, and PACT, and been granted several patents.
+He won the IEEE Micro Top Picks paper award in 2016, European HiPEAC paper awards for three times, and was the recipient of Forbes China 30 Under 30 in 2019.

 causal inference, high-dimensional statistics, robust machine learning